WENGE9/BIOL7200/README.md

 5. Identify EMBL, FASTQ, GenBank and MEGA then convert them into fasta file.
 6. Calculate intervals and count the overlap intervals.
 7. Find and output the overlap interval.
+Each directory includes description of assignment, input files and solution code.